The Similarity Control Problem with Required Events: Appendix: Algorithms

 Prof.\ van Glabbeek is known for the conciliation of the interleaving and true concurrency communities by codeveloping the current view of branching time and causality as orthogonal but interacting dimensions of concurrency.
 Together with Peter Weijland he invented the notion of branching bisimulation, that since has become the prototypical example of a branching time equivalence, and the semantic equivalence most used in most verification tools.
 With Dominic Hughes he made a crucial contribution to the proof theory of linear logic by proposing a notion of proof net that had been sought after in vain by linear logicians since the inception of linear logic.
 Together with Vaughan Pratt he initiated the now widespread use of higher dimensional automata and other geometric models of concurrency.
 With Peter H\"ofner, he introduced \emph{justness}, an assumption in between progress and weak fairness, that is crucial for proving liveness properties of distributed system.

 He is editor-in-chief of Electronic Proceedings in Theoretical Computer Science, a member of the editorial boards of Information and Computation and Theoretical Computer Science, and has been on dozens of program committees. \mbox{}\\[1ex]\textbf{Jinjin Zhang} received his Ph.D. degree in computer science and technology from the Institute of Computing Technology, Nanjing University of Aeronautics and Astronautics, Nanjing, in 2011.
 He is an associate professor of Nanjing Audit University, Nanjing.
-His current research interests include software engineering and logic in computer science. \textbf{Yixuan Li} is currently a Ph.D. student in the School of Informatics at the University of Edinburgh.
-His research focuses on automated reasoning, formal methods, and programming languages, with a mission to develop accessible and user-friendly automated reasoning frameworks.
-He received a B.Eng. from Xidian University and an M.Sc.\ with Distinction from the University of Bristol, both in Electronic Engineering.
+His current research interests include software engineering and logic in computer science. \textbf{Yixuan Li} received his Ph.D. from the University of Edinburgh.
+His research bridges LLMs and formal methods to develop user-friendly frameworks for automated reasoning.